-Criminal forfeiture is the taking of your property by the state, due to its relationship to criminal activity.
-Forfeiture laws vary from state to state, and can be broader or narrower depending upon the crime committed and the laws of your jurisdiciton.
-However, typically , criminal forfeiture may be sought when the property is used in the commission of a criminal offense, or was obtained through criminal activity.
+Criminal forfeiture is the taking of personal property or real estate by the state due to its relationship to criminal activity.
+Typically, criminal forfeiture may be sought when the property is used in the commission of a criminal offense, or was obtained through criminal activity.
+Forfeiture laws vary from state to state, and may be broader or narrower depending upon the crime committed and the laws of the jurisdiction in which the crime is committed or the property is located.

 Civil forfeiture is similar in many ways to criminal forfeiture.
-However, while criminal forfeiture means to impose an additional penalty upon the owner of property for his wrongful conduct, a civil forfeiture action is brought against the property itself.
-(You will see funny case names arising from civil forfeiture cases, such as "United States v 336 Willow Street".)
+However, while criminal forfeiture imposes an additional penalty upon the owner of property for his wrongful conduct, a civil forfeiture action is brought against the property itself.